yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_03.md

 Should read,

-> The replace parameter should be used sparingly, but if set to `false`, allows for a file to have content enforced only if it does not exist ...
+> Use the `replace` parameter sparingly.
+If set to `false` it allows a file to have content enforced only if it does not exist.

 From the [Puppet 8 documentation](https://www.puppet.com/docs/puppet/8/types/file.html#file-attribute-replace):